Emelie-alx/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # Even more pointers, arrays and strngs
-This project is a deeper dive into pointers and arrays
+- This project is a deeper dive into pointers and arrays
+## Lisence
+Opensource